 All layer-based construction enables the application of decorative or soundproofing or fireproofing due to the cover layers.

 Some test and research results prove that.
-An average 26.5% reduction in global warming potential has been achieved in CLT buildings compare to concrete and other construction material.
-Increasing global warming and Environmental problem, It is very beneficial for our environment.
+An average 26.5% reduction in global warming potential has been achieved in CLT buildings compared to concrete and other construction material.
+Increasing global warming and environmental problems.
+It is very beneficial for our environment.